KitabooKitabooKitabooKitaboo

 Multitasking: Audiobooks are the answer if you have a busy schedule and cannot find dedicated time to sit down and read.
 You can listen to one while doing any of your mundane everyday household chores.

-When learning a new language: If you are trying to pick up speaking in a new language, audiobooks can help.
+When Learning a New Language: If you are trying to pick up speaking in a new language, audiobooks can help.
 You learn the proper pronunciation of words, how to form sentences, and how to modulate your voice to convert emotions better.

 Health Benefits: Reading for long periods can strain your eyes, cause headaches, and leave you with a sore neck, shoulders, or a strained back.
 Audiobooks do not add to the sedentary lifestyle, which has a proven track record of inviting health issues.